 The main problem brand awareness campaigns face is the fact that they don’t deliver immediate results.
 This drives most of the small business away, as they don’t have a budget large enough to afford such a long-term investment.

 But these are exactly the types of businesses that need a brand awareness campaign the most.

 Just think about it.

 How likely are you to make an online purchase from a brand you have never seen or heard of?

 For me, that chance is pretty small.
-We go back to the same brands we purchased from because we trust them.
+We go back to the same brands because we trust them.
 And unless they do something to let us down, it’s very unlikely that we’ll switch to another brand.

-You need people to find out about who you are and what you can do for them.
-Some of the information you should put out there is:
+You need people to find out who you are and which of their problems you can solve.
+Here are some points your ads should touch:

 - What does your business do?

 - What can you do for your customers?

-- If you provide services, how experienced are you in that market?
+- How experienced are you in that market?

 - Why should a customer ditch your competition and choose you instead?

 Measuring a brand awareness campaign